Theory of Change

 Our Theory of Change adopts a holistic approach to promoting integrity through knowledge & capacity-building, movement building, and influencing decision-makers.

-Our theory of change argues that development works best when young people participate in community problems solving- when young people work with their leaders to ensure their needs are met and public commitments are fulfilled.
+Our theory of change argues that development works best when young people participate in community problem solving- when young people work with their leaders to ensure their needs are met, and public commitments are fulfilled.

-CERC partner with young people to capture key insights on the governance and accountability issues, and provide them with knowledge, skills and tools to enable them to design and implement solutions.
+CERC partners with young people to capture critical insights on the governance and accountability issues and provide them with knowledge, skills, and tools to design and implement solutions.

 Here is how it works:

 Give young people a stake in their own communities

 Our programs help young people engage in the planning and monitoring of government programs in their communities.
 Young people gain and share knowledge to help communities make decisions, along with the skills to constructively engage, with authorities and hold public officials accountable.
 Increased youth participation also means more public oversight and less opportunity for corruption.

 For young people to exercise effective accountability, they need a set of standards that those responsible are expected to meet, indicators against which performance is measured, and monitoring frameworks to produce data that assesses performance.
 Most of our programs use community monitoring on the quality of services to improve their effectiveness in achieving intended results, involving a range of instruments, including citizen reports and community scorecards, citizen budget monitoring and expenditure tracking, and using media pressure.